shikhar394/VoiceHover/README.md

 # VoiceHover
 A project developed and presented at HackNYU 2017.
 Winner of the Assistive Tech track.
+Implemented in Python and Processing using Computer Vision and Natural Language Processing modules.

 ## Inspiration